Amulya-coder/Shopping-Cart/README.md

 # Shopping Cart Backend
-Designed and developed a e-commerve cart backend that can handle the demands of an online shopping users using C++ data structure and OOP concept.
+Designed and developed a e-commerce cart backend that can handle the demands of an online shopping users using C++ data structure and OOP concept.

 ## Features
 The ShoppingCart backend provides the following key features: